OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 OpenNebula offers a **simple but feature-rich and flexible solution** to build and manage data center virtualization and enterprise clouds.
 This guide summarizes its key features(\*).
 You can also refer to the :ref:`Platform Notes <uspng>` included in the documentation of each version to know about the infrastructure platforms and services supported by OpenNebula.

-[TODO: Specify those features that are only for KVM]

 **INTERFACES FOR CLOUD CONSUMERS**

 - :ref:`De-facto standard cloud APIs <introc>` with compatibility with cloud ecosystem tools